awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 }
 ```

-To associate your Multi\-Region Access Point policy with the specified Multi\-Region Access Point, use the following syntax\.
-Each Multi\-Region Access Point can have only one policy, so a request made to this action replaces any existing policy that is associated with the specified Multi\-Region Access Point\.
+To associate your Multi\-Region Access Point policy with the specified Multi\-Region Access Point by using the AWS Command Line Interface \(AWS CLI\), use the following `put-multi-region-access-point-policy` command\.
+To use this example command, replace the `user input placeholders` with your own information\.
+Each Multi\-Region Access Point can have only one policy, so a request made to the `put-multi-region-access-point-policy` action replaces any existing policy that is associated with the specified Multi\-Region Access Point\.

 ------
 #### [ AWS CLI ]